We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This unisex sleeve comes in sizes small through extra-large.

 Made of materials that can help wick away sweat (65 percent nylon, 20 percent latex, and 15 percent spandex), this sleeve features a 3-D knitting technology that provides moderate pressure.
 The thick fabric provides extra reinforcement, and the no-slip silicone “waves” help keep the sleeve in place.

 This sleeve is unisex and comes in sizes small through extra-large.

-Knee sleeve with built-in patellar pad
+Best knee sleeve with built-in patellar pad

 This knee sleeve comes with a built-in patellar pad, which most don’t have.
 The padding surrounds the kneecap, helping to keep the kneecap in place and distribute the pressure evenly throughout — especially helpful if you’re doing a sporty activity for a long period.
 The breathable materials are designed to be lightweight and comfortable to wear.

 At $125, it’s the most expensive knee sleeve on the list.
 However, if you’re focused on working out for longer periods, this one might be worth the money for you.